How Do I Talk to My Doctor about Gastric Bypass?

-Your primary care physician is normally the first line of defense when it comes to your health.
-She knows your medical history, your habits and the individual details that make you unique.
+Your primary care physician is normally the first line of defense when it comes to your health, being aware of your medical history, your habits and the individual details that make you unique.

 However, if continued weight-loss efforts have been ineffective and you are committed to the long-term changes needed to lose excess fat, you may be considering weight loss surgery as a next step.

 Gastric bypass is one of the most common and effective weight loss surgeries available in the United States.
 Ideal candidates for gastric bypass have body mass index (BMI) of 40 or higher, roughly corresponding to 100 pounds or more of excess weight.
 They may have health problems associated with obesity, but none that would make surgery an unnecessary risk.
 They have thoroughly considered the risks, trade-offs, and expected benefits of weight loss surgery.
 They are also aware of the lifestyle changes needed to achieve the optimum results with bariatric surgery, and they are firm in their commitment to make these adjustments.

 If you think you might be a good candidate, your primary care physician is the best place to start.
-Before meeting with him/her, you should research gastric bypass surgery, as well as alternatives; more information is available on the Marina Del Rey Hospital website.
+Before meeting with him/her, you should research gastric bypass surgery, as well as the alternatives.

 Tell her you are interested in weight loss surgery and are seeking a referral.
 Discuss your present health conditions, or any medications you are on, and how these may be affected with surgery.